 Put yourself in this scenario: Your compound is a newly validated mutated receptor that is present in only a limited number of cancer patients, and there is no approved diagnostic test.
 Your product, an antibody-like molecule that inhibits the receptor’s activity, also stimulates a potent immune response.

 Further complicating things, much of the preclinical data suggests the compound will synergize with unapproved newer molecules that are in later-stage trials.
 And you are in the very early stage of codeveloping biomarkers and diagnostic kits to define those patients who will best respond to your investigative therapy.

-In our newest white paper, Driving Product Development and Finding the Fast Track in Early-Phase Oncology Programs, Premier’s Luke Gill, Peter Larson, and George Hemsworth look at some of the many considerations that must go into planning and executing an early-phase trial of this compound, from performing a regulatory gap analysis and developing a target product profile to identifying the right patients.
+In our white paper Driving Product Development and Finding the Fast Track in Early-Phase Oncology Programs, Premier’s Luke Gill, Peter Larson, and George Hemsworth look at some of the many considerations that must go into planning and executing an early-phase trial of this compound, from performing a regulatory gap analysis and developing a target product profile to identifying the right patients.

 Mapping the regulatory approach

 The first major goal when advancing a novel oncology product is conducting a first-in-human study, often a Phase I safety, tolerability, and pharmacokinetics study in a limited number of cancer patients.
 Unfortunately, these sponsors often face a shortage of skilled clinical trial professionals and have limited regulatory knowledge and experience.
 Thus, a logical first step is a regulatory gap analysis, a technical review of data — both its content and adequacy to support preclinical meetings with the FDA or with regulatory authorities outside the United States.